mconlon17/vivo-pump/README.md

 # The VIVO Pump

-A general tool set for managing data in VIVO using data rectangles (rows and columns)
+A general tool set for managing data in VIVO using data rectangles (rows and columns, including spreadsheets)

 The Pump uses a definition file in JSON format that describes the nature of the rows -- entities in VIVO -- and the relationship of the columns to the graph of data in VIVO.
 Each row/column intersection is an "instruction" to the Pump: